dc4eu/educational-pilot/sectorial-eaa-catalogue/formal-education/highereducation-diploma.md

 ## **Implementation Considerations**
 - The *Higher Education Diploma* must be issued in a verifiable digital format, ensuring interoperability with European and international recognition frameworks.
-- Institutions must align the classification of academic qualifications with the *European Qualifications Framework (EQF)* or *National Qualifications Frameworks (NQF)*.
+- Institutions must align the classification of academic qualifications with the *European Qualifications Framework (EQF)* and, recommended, include also the *National Qualifications Frameworks (NQF)*.